Iran commemorates 1979 revolution as nation is squeezed by anger over crackdown and tensions with US

 DUBAI, United Arab Emirates (AP) — Iran marked the 47th anniversary of its 1979 Islamic Revolution on Wednesday as the country’s theocracy remains under pressure, both from U.S. President Donald Trump who suggested sending another aircraft carrier group to the Middle East and a public angrily denouncing Tehran's bloody crackdown on nationwide protests.

-Meanwhile, President Masoud Pezeshkian got on stage at Azadi Square in Tehran, the country's capital, and insisted that Iran is willing to negotiate over its nuclear program as fledgling nuclear talks talks with America hang in the balance.
+Meanwhile, President Masoud Pezeshkian got on stage at Azadi Square in Tehran and insisted that Iran is willing to negotiate over its nuclear program as fledgling nuclear talks talks with America hang in the balance.

 Whether the talks succeed remains an open question — and Mideast nations fear their collapse could plunge the region into another regional war.
 A top Iranian security official traveled Qatar on Wednesday after earlier visiting Oman, which has mediated this latest round of negotiations.
 Just before the official's arrival, Qatar's ruling emir received a phone call from Trump.